Skip to main content

 Poutine is one of those dishes that’s served at pretty much any food truck in Canada (or at least Ottawa, the capital of Canada!).
 You’ve got many takes on the classic, but food trucks with owners from different parts of the world love to bring their own cuisine to this Canadian dish.

 To say that I love the classic poutine is an understatement.
 If you follow my Instagram, you’ll see me on a very regular basis either enjoying a delicious poutine for lunch from a food truck nearby, or whipping up poutine on the side for a burger, chicken wings, or just on its own!
 What’s not to love about the hot gravy, tasty cheese curds, and thick cut fries!
-But there are times where some different flavour combinations and toppings seem like fun to explore!
+But there are times where some different flavor combinations and toppings seem like fun to explore!
 Actually, as I write this, I actually had a buffalo chicken poutine the night before, and I had so much left over that it made for an awesome breakfast and lunch!
 Tip: While I wouldn’t recommend making your poutine ahead of time to begin with, if there so happens to be leftovers, the air fryer is a great way to reheat your poutine!
 Actually, the air fryer is awesome to reheat so many things, but that’s another story!

-What The heck is Poutine?
+What The heck is Poutine?▼

 If you’re new here, maybe I’ve lost you.
 While I’m here raving about the deliciousness of poutine, if you’re a new or an international reader, you may be wondering what this interesting “poutine” is in the first place.
 Poutine is the national dish of Canada.
 It originated sometime in the 1950s in the French-speaking province of Quebec.
 Poutine translates into “a mess.”
 Yeah, if you look at it, it kind of is a mess!